 This is the summer activities for toddlers list is what you need.

 Being outdoors inspires creativity and helps physical and mental health.
-Go to your driveway, or head to the park with a friend for this list of outdoor play.
+Go to your driveway, or head to the park with a friend for this list of outside activities for kids.